hjfreyer/Rewrap/README.md

 and the [OpenVSX marketplace](https://open-vsx.org/extension/dnut/rewrap-revived).

 **Please install the pre-release version**.
 That way, you can identify any bugs and report them, so they don't make their way into the stable release.
-If *do* observe bugs, then you can switch to the stable release, and rest assured that the bug will not be introduced there, since you have reported the issue (unless of course, it is already present in both releases).
+If you *do* observe a bug, then you can switch to the stable release, and rest assured that the bug will not be introduced there, since you have reported the issue (unless of course, it is already present in both releases).